Know Your FERTILITY WELLNESS

 1) What's a fertility health check?

-It’s a review of a couple’s chances of natural conception.
-For women, there’s a physical examination including a pelvic scan and blood test.
-For men, it’ll include a sperm analysis.
-In some couples, specialised scans or endoscopy may be required.
+For women, it involves an ultrasound scan and blood test.
+For men, it’ll include a semen analysis.
+In some couples, specialised scans and additional tests may be required*.

 2) Why go for a fertility health check?